 I know I've talked before about how I'm trying to incorporate more vegetables into my diet.
 Well, breakfast is one of those areas where I can definitely improve.

 I absolutely love a stack of Pumpkin Pancakes or Coconut Flour Waffles, but I'm starting to realize that my body does much better when starting off the day with veggies!

 This roasted vegetable hash recipe is really simple, and oh my...it is good!

 I decided to use my favorite vegetables in this dish; radishes, rutabaga, carrots, and broccoli, but any combo of veggies will work!

-In fact, I like to make this dish at the end of the week when I'm looking to clean out my vegetable drawer.
+In fact, I like to make this veggie hash with eggs at the end of the week when I'm looking to clean out my vegetable drawer.
 It also works great as an easy dinner recipe!

 - Cut them into equal sized pieces.
 This allows each piece to roast as evenly as possible.

 - When spreading the vegetables out on the baking sheet, make sure they have lots of room.
 If they're crowded, they'll steam instead of roast.
 Don't be afraid to use multiple baking sheets if you need to.